 Grow Financial Federal Credit Union

-If you’re a homeowner, you probably already know that you’re building equity in your home over time.
+If you’re a homeowner, you might already know that you’re building equity in your home over time.
 What you may not know is you can use the equity in your home to finance other things.
 That’s where a Home Equity Line of Credit (HELOC) can come in handy.

 What is a HELOC?

-Like the name says, it’s a line of credit, which lets you access only what you need, only when you need it.
-Think of it as a revolving source of funds that’s available to you, and you can access them through a Grow Visa® credit card, special checks, transfers to another Grow account or cash withdrawals.
+A HELOC is a line of credit secured by your home.
+Think of a HELOC as a revolving source of funds available to you, and you can access the funds however you’d like — with a Grow Visa® credit card, checks, transfers to another Grow account or cash withdrawals.* HELOCs have the advantage of flexible repayment options (interest-only or interest and principal) and competitive interest rates.

 How can you use a HELOC?

-Popular ways to use a HELOC:
+Two popular ways to use a HELOC are:

 Posted In: